JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_12/lecture.md

 ![](lotka.svg)

 ODE of this kind is an example of a "complex" simulation code that we may want to use, interact with, modify or incorporate into a more complex scheme.
-- we will test how to re-define the elemnetary oeprations using custom types, automatic differnetiation and automatic code generation
+- we will test how to re-define the elementary operations using custom types, automatic differentiation and automatic code generation
 - we will redefine the plotting operation to display the new type correctly
 - we will use composition to incorporate the ODE into a more complex solver